 Frequent fliers tend to enjoy the treatment they can get, from boarding privileges to free bags to lounge access.
-There’s many reasons to fly with AA, and if they sound good then getting a Citi / AAdvantage Platinum Select MasterCard could be for you.
+There’s many reasons to fly with AA, and if so then getting a Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® could be for you.

-Currently, signing up for the Citi / AAdvantage Platinum Select MasterCard will earn you the sign up bonus listed above in the card summary table.
+Currently, applying for the AAdvantage Platinum Select World Elite card could earn you the welcome offer bonus listed above in the card summary table.

-You earn an additional mile (1x) for all other purchases made on the card.
-The card costs $95 per year, but the fee is waived the first year.
+You’ll also earn 2X miles at restaurants and gas stations, and 1x for all other purchases made on the card.
+The card costs $99 per year, but this fee is waived the first year.